spitbol/x64/README.md

     $ make
 ```

-This should produce the file `./spitbol`.
+This should produce the file `./sbl`.
 You can test it with the "hello world"
 program:

    ```
-    $ ./spitbol test/hello.sbl
+    $ ./sbl test/hello.sbl
    ```

-To test the system more comprehensively, do:
+To verify that the spitbol is building itself correctly you can run:

 ```
-    $ ./test/sanity-test
+    $ ./sanity-check
 ```

 This shell script should be run after bulding the system.
 Since part of the SPITBOL translator is written